n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

     retf
 ```

-If the filter doesn't check if the syscall larger than 0x40000000, we could use x32 ABI to bypass the filter
+If the filter doesn't check if the syscall is larger than 0x40000000, we could use x32 ABI to bypass the filter
 ```s
  line  CODE  JT   JF      K
 =================================